-

 Taiwanese oolong with character: Lao Cha Wan

-Lao Cha Wang (Chinese: 老茶王, pinyin: Lǎo chá wáng ) (Lord of Old Tea) is a unique, long-aged Taiwanese oolong tea with a rich history and unique taste that is prized by many tea lovers.
+Lao Cha Wang (Chinese: 老茶王, pinyin: Lǎo chá wáng ) (Lord of Old Tea) is a unique, long-aged Taiwanese oolong tea with a rich history and a unique flavor prized by many tea lovers.

 Origin and history

 The name "Lao Cha Wan" speaks for itself.
-This tea is truly "old", that is, aged.
+This tea is truly "old," meaning aged.
 The tradition of creating such teas originated in Taiwanese Buddhist monasteries.
-When the abbot of the monastery died, part of the tea collected in the year of his death was placed in a special vessel and aged.
-It was believed that over the years such tea acquires special properties and becomes a real treasure.
+When the abbot of a monastery died, some of the tea harvested in the year of his death was placed in a special vessel and aged.
+It was believed that over the years, such tea would acquire special properties and become a true treasure.

 Modern Lao Cha Wan is produced using a similar technology.
-Various varieties of oolong can be used as a base: Dun Ding, Fo Shou, Tie Guan Yin and others.
-After harvesting, the tea undergoes special processing, including fermentation, roasting and aging.
+Various oolong varieties can be used as a base: Dong Ding, Fo Shou, Tie Guan Yin, and others.
+After harvesting, the tea undergoes a special processing process, including fermentation, roasting, and aging.

 Taste and aroma

-The taste of Lao Cha Wan is radically different from the taste of young oolong.
-Aged tea has a deeper, richer taste with notes of dried fruits, nuts, wood and even caramel.
-The aroma of tea also becomes more complex and multifaceted.
-You can feel floral, fruity and spicy notes in it.
+The taste of Lao Cha Wan is radically different from that of young oolong tea.
+Aged tea has a deeper, richer flavor with notes of dried fruit, nuts, wood, and even caramel.
+The tea's aroma also becomes more complex and multifaceted, revealing floral, fruity, and spicy notes.

 Beneficial properties